forcedotcom/sfdx-scanner/messages/describe.md

 # commandSummary

-provide detailed information about a rule

-# commandDescription

-Provides detailed information about a rule.
-Information includes the rule's language (such as Apex or Java), the violation it detects, and example code of the violation.
-The command output also includes the rule's categories and rulesets.
+Detailed information about a rule that includes the rule's language (such as Apex or Java), the violation it detects, example code of the violation, and the rule's categories and rulesets.

 # flags.rulenameSummary

-the name of the rule

-# flags.rulenameDescription

 The name of the rule.